mike-lischke/antlr4-runtime-benchmarks/readme.md

 ### C++

-The C++ benchmark need a static library.
+The C++ benchmarks need the C++ runtime as a dynamic library.
 You can either provide one yourself (e.g. from other projects) and copy that to the <root>/antlr4-cpp-runtime/lib folder.
-It must be named `antlr4-runtime` (plus the platform dependent extension like `.a` on Linux + macOS) so that the build scripts can find it for linking.
+It must be named `antlr4-runtime` (plus the platform dependent extension like `.so` on Linux or `.dylib` on macOS) so that the build scripts can find it for linking.

 Or you can use a build script from this project, which I plan to add a bit later.